-Problem Solving for the Common Core: Performance Tasks, Rubrics and Anchor Papers, 6–8
+Problem Solving That Promotes Students' Mathematical Thinking: Performance Tasks, Rubrics and Anchor Papers, 6–8

 At this workshop, individuals will learn how to integrate Exemplars performance tasks and the criteria from our assessment rubric – Problem Solving, Reasoning and Proof, Communication, Connections and Representation – into instruction to support the CCSS for Mathematical Content and Practice.

 Participants will learn how to: create a supportive environment for math inquiry; identify what constitutes a good problem and problem solver; assess student work with proficiency; use assessment results to guide instruction and improve academic performance.

 The Broad Agenda

 - Use Exemplars performance tasks that connect the Common Core Standards for Mathematical Content and Practice

 - Learn instructional techniques that promote the Mathematical Practices, students' higher-order thinking skills and mathematical communication

 - Use Exemplars rubrics and anchor papers to assess students' work and provide meaningful feedback

 - Make the link from assessment to instruction to improve teaching and learning

 - Deepen the language of assessment, mathematics and problem solving